FND-Education-Project/FND-Education/course/part-1-understanding-fnd/module-01-what-fnd-is/01-what-functional-means-and-how-fnd-can-appear.md

 ***
 ## For Family, Friends, and Other Supporters

 Functional Neurological Disorder is a very disabling disease and it can vary in how many symptoms or how sensitive those symptoms are.
-This used to be considered a psychiatric diagnosis called 'conversion disorder,' however, that term and the idea that these symptoms are of a psychogenic (from the mind or emotions) or psychiatric cause is false.
+This used to be considered a psychiatric diagnosis called 'conversion disorder,' however, that term and the idea that these symptoms must be of a psychogenic (from the mind or emotions) or psychiatric cause is false.
 In fact, recent findings have shown that diagnosis of FND does not need a psychological precipitating factor. (*citations* [2](#citation-2), [4](#citation-4), [9](#citation-9))

 Supporting the person you are showing care to often involves assuring the person that their symptoms are real and not faked.
 They did not cause their disease.
 It's also very important to understand that not every new symptom is FND.
 All new symptoms should be looked at by a doctor because many serious medical issues look like an FND symptom. (*citations* [3](#citation-3), [9](#citation-9))